An Analysis of The Beatles’ "Lucy in the Sky With Diamonds"

 The Beatles were considered as the most successful music group of the 20th century which were also emulated by many musical icons.
 They have set standards and trends in making creativity not only in their music but also in fashion which affected the attitudes about politics, youth and drug culture (Polkow, 2004.).
 Their impact in music is undying that until now, many music lovers still listen to their songs and many contemporary artists keep on covering their songs.

-Despite their explanation on the creation of their song, it is of no surprise that this was connected to the use of drugs and perhaps the effect of it to them.
+Despite their explanation of the creation of their song, it is of no surprise that this was connected to the use of drugs and perhaps the effect of it on them.

 In fact, the outstanding trouble that the band members had is their involvement in the use of marijuana and other drugs (ultimateclassicrock.com).
 A few of their listeners claim that this is one of the reasons why they could produce incredible musical arrangements and innovations.

 With that, John Lennon immediately wrote a song about it.
 He also mentioned that his inspiration for the song aside from the drawing was Alice in Wonderland.
 The song is also structured with two parts, first is the 6/8 dreamlike verses with psychedelic image and the switch to 4/4 in the chorus part (thebeatlesbible.com).
 This creates a subtle distorted impact on the listener as the shift is made.

 If a person were to listen to the song, a surreal image of a woman and her world will form.
 Phrases like “girl with kaleidoscope eyes” and “cellophane flowers” are a few to show the fantasy in the song.
 It is highly imaginative in nature and unrealistic that people would no wonder regard it as related to LSD since the images that can be formed may be formed through hallucinations.